 AidData helps make information on development finance more functional through geocoding – the tagging of projects and activities with precise geographic information, which allows for dynamic maps and further in-depth analysis based on where project activities are taking place.
 Geocoding facilitates the efforts of stakeholders to monitor where aid flows are going, evaluate effectiveness and reduce inefficiencies.
-AidData’s geocoding methodology has become a global standard, adopted by the International Aid Transparency Initiative.
+AidData’s geocoding methodology has become a global standard, incorporated into the International Aid Transparency Initiative (IATI) Standard.

 Geocoding tags the locations of specific development projects and activities, allowing people to see who is funding what and where within a given country.
 AidData’s geocoding methodology was created in partnership with the Uppsala Conflict Data Program (UCDP).
 AidData has successfully trained governments, donors and civil society organizations in numerous countries to use our internationally recognized geocoding methodology to assign latitudes and longitudes to components of foreign aid projects.

 Beyond our publicly accessible data dashboard, AidData provides customized services and tools to help your organization:

 Apply geographic coordinates and activity codes to project data, enabling this information to be used in maps and visualizations.